Pattavardhanam/pattavardhanam.github.io/_pages/about.md

 I serve as **Co-Lead of Product Development** and **Coordinator for Design & Prototyping** at [MARVEL](https://uvce.ac.in), a student-run, alumni-funded makerspace at UVCE focused on hands-on engineering and open-source hardware.
-I am currently a research intern at **IISc's Department of Aerospace Engineering** under [Prof. Dineshkumar Harursampath](https://aero.iisc.ac.in), and have been selected for the **IIT Madras Summer Fellowship in IC Design** (Digital/Analog/Mixed-Signal).
+I am currently a research intern at **IISc's Department of Aerospace Engineering** and have been selected for the **IIT Madras Summer Fellowship in IC Design** (Digital/Analog/Mixed-Signal).

 My active technical work includes: